30 November 2017

 git add the changed pdfs.
 And then commit the pdfs, which is something one should not do.
 Yeah.
 Terrible.

 I briefly toyed with the idea of writing my own webhook consumer for the repository, which would subscribe to push events and rebuild the pdfs on a push.
-Then I realised that’s essentially a shitty version of continuous integration, and why should I write my own shitty pseudo-CI résumé compiler when there are plenty of real CI services out there, and probably somebody who’s done the work of setting up a LaTeX project to work with a CI service already.
+Then I realised that’s essentially a reinvention of continuous integration, and why should I write my own crappy pseudo-CI résumé compiler when there are plenty of real CI services out there, and probably somebody who’s done the work of setting up a LaTeX project to work with a CI service already.

 Sure enough, this is a thing.
 The first result is Miro Cupak’s Continuous Integration for LaTeX, which lays out a pretty coherent argument why LaTeX projects deserve CI too.
 I initially followed his setup, which uses Travis-CI and the TeX Live distribution packaged with Ubuntu.